Akshay-Hegde/google_adsense/README.md

-Pyrocms_adsense_widget
+Pyrocms Adsense Widget
 ======================

-Adsense widget for PyroCMS
+A Adsense widget for PyroCMS